Autodesk-Forge/forge-acc.issues.api-postman.collection/README.md

    Next call _04-GET One Location_ to get one location id (for testing issue creation)

 3. Run the endpoints in **API References**.
 Follow [API documents](https://forge.autodesk.com/en/docs/acc/v1/reference/http/issues-users-me-GET/) to verify if the APIs work well.
 Try to change the parameters in various scenarios to see how it goes.
-Check UI if it works well with API (such as creating/patching new issue,creating new comments etc. )
+Check UI if it works well with API (such as creating/patching new issue, creating new comments etc. )

     <p align="center"><img src="./help/collection.png" width="400" ></p>

 4. To work with **Issue>>References**, [Relationship API](https://forge.autodesk.com/en/docs/acc/v1/reference/http/relationship-service-v2-search-relationships-GET/) is required.
-This sample Postman collection provides a few endpoins.
+This sample Postman collection provides a few endpoints.

+    *  01-Get id of one photo: call [Photo API](https://forge.autodesk.com/en/docs/acc/v1/reference/http/photos-getfilteredphotos-POST/) to get one photo id
+    * 02-Add Reference of Issue with Photo: add reference between one issue (from previous test scripts in #3) and one photo
-    Search Relationship of Issues and Photos: It assumes id of one issue is available.
-The endpoint will return all photos that have been attached with this issue.
+    * 03-Search Relationship of Issues and Photos: get all referenced photos of one issue
+    * 04-Supported Relationships to Create: get all relationships that can be created.
+Check those which are related with issue.
+Add more test scripts to create/get relationships of other types of references (document, rfi, asset etc.)

 **Blogs**:
 - [Forge Blog](https://forge.autodesk.com)
 - [Field of View](https://fieldofviewblog.wordpress.com/), a BIM focused blog